Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 Cross Gable (Double Slope)

-A cross gable roof’s benefits are solid, can withstand high winds, and sheds snow and rain quickly.
-The downside of this type of roof is that it can be more expensive to build than a simple gable roof.
+The downside of this type of roof is that it can be more expensive than a simple gable roof.

-Another benefit of a cross gable roof is that it can help to create additional living space in your home.
 For example, if you have a Cape Cod-style home with a cross-gable roof, you may be able to convert the attic into a bedroom or office.

-Additionally, cross gable roofs are known for being durable and long-lasting.
-They are also good at shed rainwater and snow, making them ideal for homes in areas with high rainfall or snowfall.
+They are also good at shedding rainwater and snow, making them ideal for homes with high rainfall or snowfall.

 Mansard

 A mansard roof is a four-sided roof with two slopes on each side.
 The lower slope is steeper than the upper slope.
-This type of roof was popular in the 1600s and is still used today on some French-style buildings.

 It is also beneficial because it allows for extra living space in the home.
 This is possible because the mansard roof has a steep slope, meaning there is more space inside the house than with other types of roofing.